AndyButland/UmbracoMapper/ReadMe.md

 #### Properties

-**SourceProperty** - The name of the property on the source to map from.
+**SourceProperty** (string) - The name of the property on the source to map from.
 If not passed, exact name match convention is used.

-**LevelsAbove** - Defines the number of levels above the current content to map the value from.
+**LevelsAbove** (int) - Defines the number of levels above the current content to map the value from.
 If not passed, 0 (the current level) is assumed.
 Only for IPublishedContent mappings.

-**SourceRelatedProperty** - If passed, the source property is assumed to be a structure that has related content (e.g. a Content Picker that contains an integer Id for another IPublishedContent).
+**SourceRelatedProperty** (string) - If passed, the source property is assumed to be a structure that has related content (e.g. a Content Picker that contains an integer Id for another IPublishedContent).
 The mapping is then done from the named property of that child element.
 Only for IPublishedContent mappings.

-**SourceChildProperty** - If passed, the source property is assumed to be a structure that has child content.
+**SourceChildProperty** (string) - If passed, the source property is assumed to be a structure that has child content.
 The mapping is then done from the named field of that child element.
 Only for XML and JSON mappings.

+**SourcePropertiesForConcatenation** (string[]) - This property can contain a string array of multiple source properties to map from.
+If the destination property is a string the results will be concatenated.

+**SourceChildProperty** (string) - Used in conjunction with SourcePropertiesForConcatenation to define the separating string between the concatenated items.

 ### BaseNodeViewModel